shivansh0005/DevTinder/Readme.md

   ->Multiple Route handler for one route
   ->Use of next() function and how once one res is sent other cant be sent.

-  ->When ever we make an api call it goes to a middleware chain  and finally i goes to res handler which finally send a response which actually sent a data back.
+  ->When ever we make an api call it goes to a middleware chain  and finally it goes to res handler which finally send a response which actually sent a data back.

   ->Learnt why and when we use app.use in case of middleware .